Why customer service training matters: a guide to better service

 1. Customer service skills

-You know customer service is much more than responding to customer complaints.
+You know that excellent customer service is much more than responding to customer complaints.
 It takes soft customer service skills to “read” a customer’s emotional cues, manage a flood of help tickets, and keep cool when things get heated.
 Before you can start training reps in new skills and technologies, make sure all your team members have these three basic skillsets covered.

 Key customer service skills